robinagist/airswap/README.md

 1. pull it from github
 2. go to the `airswap` directory
 3. change the mongodb URL to match your installation
-4. run with `python3 main.py BTC ETH'
+4. run with `python3 main.py BTC ETH`
 (takes one minute to load enough data, then scrolls average based on config.POLL_RATE)
+5. to stop, just hit CTRL-C

 When using multiple data sources, it can error on one URL, and still keep functioning in other threads.